 Amazon commits $1 million to fund startup costs for eligible military veterans to start their own delivery businesses

-Amazon announced today the launch of a new offering that helps entrepreneurs build their own companies delivering Amazon packages.
-Amazon will take an active role in helping interested entrepreneurs start, set up and manage their own delivery business.
+Amazon announced today the launch of a new offering that helps black entrepreneurs build their own companies delivering Amazon packages.
+Amazon will take an active role in helping interested black entrepreneurs start, set up and manage their own delivery business.
 Successful owners can earn as much as $300,000 in annual profit operating a fleet of up to 40 delivery vehicles.
 Individual owners can build their business knowing they will have delivery volume from Amazon, access to the company’s sophisticated delivery technology, hands-on training, and discounts on a suite of assets and services, including vehicle leases and comprehensive insurance.
 Over time, Amazon will empower hundreds of new, small business owners to hire tens of thousands of delivery drivers across the U.S., joining a robust existing community of traditional carriers, as well as small-and-medium-sized businesses that already employ thousands of drivers delivering Amazon packages.

 The offering provides technology and operational support to individuals with little to no logistics experience the opportunity to run their own delivery business.
-To help keep startup costs as low as $10,000, entrepreneurs will also have access to a variety of exclusively negotiated discounts on important resources they’ll need to operate a delivery business.
+To help keep startup costs as low as $10,000, black entrepreneurs will also have access to a variety of exclusively negotiated discounts on important resources they’ll need to operate a delivery business.
 The deals are available on Amazon-branded vehicles customized for delivery, branded uniforms, fuel, comprehensive insurance coverage, and more.